U.S. Federal Loan

 Loans Limits, Cancellations and Repaying

-For information on loans limits, cancellations and repaying, click here.
+For information on loan limits, cancellations and repaying, click here.

 Degree students at AUC may apply and receive summer financial aid; however, the opportunities tend to be more limited.
 The academic year begins with the fall semester and ends with the summer semester.

-Students who will be taking classes during the summer should notify their financial aid counselor, log in to their VFAO account, and submit a Request for Additional Funds form (found in Forms and Documents).
-On that form, they should state that they will be attending AUC during the summer semester and enter the number of registered credits.
+Students who will be taking classes during the summer term MUST email the financial aid counselor requesting additional funds.
+You must state that you will be attending AUC during the summer semester and enter the number of registered credits.

-After you submit your Virtual Financial Aid Office Interview application for financial aid and your enrollment at AUC is verified, you will receive a financial aid award letter.
+After you complete your entrance counseling for financial aid and your enrollment at AUC is verified, you will receive a financial aid award letter.
 This letter spells out the details of your financial aid package.

-Please note that AUC will not be able to process your federal loans unless your VFAO interview is complete and matched with your FAFSA.
+Note that AUC will not be able to process your federal loans unless your entrance counseling is complete and matched with your FAFSA.
 Once your interview is complete, your file will go through the verification process.
 If additional information is needed in order to process your file, you will receive a tracking letter in your email requesting the specific documentation.

 Otherwise, once your file has been thoroughly reviewed, AUC will start processing your loans within 10 business days.
 You will then receive an award letter in your email.
 That award letter will have all the information you may need: the amount of aid, the type or types of aid and the anticipated disbursement dates.
 After you receive the award letter, you have until the anticipated disbursement date to decline any part of the awarded funds.
 You will have 30 days from the date that your student loans are credited to your student account to decline a portion or all of your student loans.